akashcodes23/Realtime-Sign-LanguageDetection/README.md

 Contributions are always welcome!

 Open a PR or issue if you:
-	•	Want to add new gestures
+	•Want to add new gestures
-	•	Improve accuracy
+	•Improve accuracy
-	•	Add language-specific gesture sets (ASL / ISL / BSL)
-	•	Add UI / Flask backend
+	•Add language-specific gesture sets (ASL / ISL / BSL) •Add UI / Flask backend
-	•	Build a dataset module
+	•Build a dataset module

 ## License

-This project is licensed under the MIT License — feel free to use, modify, and distribute with proper attribution.
+Licensed under the MIT License, allowing full flexibility to reuse, modify, distribute, and integrate this project into personal or commercial applications.
+Attribution is required.

 ## Contact

-For questions or collaboration opportunities feel free to contact akashgpatil23.05@gmail.com
+If you have questions, suggestions, or collaboration ideas, feel free to reach out at:
+📩 akashgpatil23.05@gmail.com